Skip to main content

 3D HAB/Hypoxia Models:

 This is a 3D linked hydrodynamic, wind-wave, and water quality model.
 It uses a hydrodynamic model to simulate water transport, mixing, and thermal regimes; a wave model for wind-driven waves and sediment resuspension; and an advanced aquatic ecosystem model to simulate lower food web dynamics, water quality, sediment diagenesis, and sediment transport.
-The model includes nutrient loads from more than 70 tributaries, as well as minor and direct drainage inputs and point sources.
+The model includes nutrient loads from more than 70 tributary sources, including direct drainage inputs, and more than 20 point sources.
 Meteorological inputs include air temperature, solar radiation, cloud cover and wind forcings at the air-water interface.
 The model was calibrated for 2014-2016, and its performance confirmed for 2011-2020.
 Calibration was focused on nutrients, suspended solids, dissolved oxygen, and chlorophyll-a at several long-term monitoring locations in the lake.

 This is a coupled hydrodynamic (ELCOM) and biogeochemical (CAEDYM) model.
 The hydrodynamic model predicts the velocity, transport, mixing, temperature, and salinity distribution subjected to inflows, outflows, wind stress, surface heating or cooling.
 CAEDYM simulates inorganic particles, dissolved oxygen, organic and inorganic nutrients, phytoplankton, macroalgae and macrophytes, zooplankton, fish, mussels and clams, bacteria, and metals.
 The model was calibrated for 2002 and then validated for 2005, 2008 and 2014.
 It has been applied to Lake Erie for estimates of seasonal and spatial dynamics of water quality and phytoplankton, impacts of mussel grazing on phytoplankton biomass and its seasonal dynamics, effects of external nutrient loads and atmospheric forcings on seasonal hypoxia.